CIDgravity/cidg-docs/content/en/storage-providers/manage/retrieval/index.md

 Filter retrievability over HTTP and graphsync.
 By applying a blacklisting or whitelisting logic to **peer IDs**.

+### Blacklist / Whitelist

+- Blacklist mode : Choose which ID or client to blacklist.
+Retrieval will be allowed to any other IDs.
+- Whitelist mode : only the selected ID and clients will be able to retrieve content.

+When adding a new peer ID, you have the option to choose between one of the registered client peer IDs or input a completely new peer ID

+{{< img src="deny-list-blacklist.png" alt="Deny list blacklisted peer ids" >}}

 {{< alert icon="warning" >}}
 Changes are applied after clicking the "Apply" button.
 {{< /alert >}}

-### Blacklist / Whitelist

-Select Blacklist and choose which ID or client to blacklist.
-Retrieval will be allowed to any other IDs.

-Select Whitelist only the selected ID and clients will be able to retrieve content.

-{{< img src="deny-list-blacklist.png" alt="Deny list blacklisted peer ids" >}}

-When adding a new peer ID to the blacklist, you have the option to choose between one of the registered client peer IDs or input a completely new peer ID

 ## Booster bitswap